 If you’d like to see some samples from our poster book, which we’ll be publishing next year, follow this link: My Publications | Daoud Sarhandi (jimdosite.com)

 I took the photo that illustrates this article in Sarajevo in July 2021.
 Bosnian Kingdom is the name of a shop.

 As always, I’d be very grateful for any comments — however negative, long or crazy they may be.
-The truth is that we wannabe writers couldn’t go on without feedback.
+The truth is that us wannabe writers couldn’t go on without feedback.